vsouza/awesome-ios/README.md

  * [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout whitch can move item with drag and drop.
  * [ESTabBarController](https://github.com/ezescaruli/ESTabBarController) - A tab bar controller for iOS that allows highlighting buttons and setting custom actions to them.
  * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.
- * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift.
+ * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift. :large_orange_diamond:

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.